 The muscles that squeeze the eyelids shut decrease in strength with age.
 This decrease in strength, combined with gravity and age-related looseness of the eyelids, sometimes causes the lower eyelid to turn outward from the eyeball.
 This condition is called ectropion.
 Sometimes, because of age-related looseness affecting a different part of the eyelid, the lower eyelid turns inward, causing the eyelashes to rub against the eyeball.
 This condition is called entropion (see Entropion and Ectropion).
 In some older people, the fat around the orbit shrinks, causing the eyeball to sink backward into the orbit.
 This condition is called enophthalmos.
 Because of lax tissues in the eyelids, the orbital fat can also bulge forward into the eyelids, making them appear constantly puffy.
 Enophthalmos may cause a slight blockage of a person's peripheral (side) vision.

 The muscles that work to regulate the size of the pupils weaken with age.
 The pupils become smaller, react more sluggishly to light, and dilate more slowly in the dark.
 Therefore, people older than 60 may find that objects appear dimmer, that they are dazzled initially when going outdoors (or when facing oncoming cars during night driving), and that they have difficulty going from a brightly lit environment to a darker one.
 These changes may be particularly bothersome when combined with the effects of a cataract.

 Other changes in eye function also occur as people age.
-The sharpness of vision (acuity) is reduced despite use of the best glasses, especially in people who have a cataract, macular degeneration, or advanced glaucoma (see Glaucoma and see Some Disorders That Affect Mainly Older People).
+The sharpness of vision (acuity) is reduced despite use of the best glasses, especially in people who have a cataract, macular degeneration, or advanced glaucoma (see Glaucoma and Table 2: Some Disorders That Affect Mainly Older People).
 The amount of light that reaches the back of the retina is reduced, increasing the need for brighter illumination and for greater contrast between objects and the background.
 Older people may also see increased numbers of floating black spots (floaters—see Eye Floaters).
 Floaters usually do not significantly interfere with vision.

 Last full review/revision October 2013 by James Garrity, MD